-- b In a year which is not an election year, the annual meeting of a council shall be held on such day in May as the council may direct. - c If no other time is fixed, the annual meeting of the council shall take place at 7.00pm. - d In addition to the annual meeting of the council, at least three other ordinary meetings shall be held in each year on such dates and times as the council directs. - e The first business conducted at the annual meeting of the council shall be the election of the Chairman and Vice-Chairman of the Council. - f The Chairman of the Council, unless they have resigned or becomes disqualified, shall continue in office and preside at the annual meeting until their successor is elected at the next annual meeting of the council. - g The Vice-Chairman of the Council, unless they resign or becomes disqualified, shall hold office until immediately after the election of the Chairman of the Council at the next annual meeting of the council. - h In an election year, if the current Chairman of the Council has not been re-elected as a member of the council, they shall preside at the meeting until a successor Chairman of the Council has been elected.
-The current Chairman of the Council shall not have an original vote in respect of the election of the new Chairman of the Council but must give a casting vote in the case of an equality of votes. - In an election year, if the current Chairman of the Council has been re-elected as a member of the council, they shall preside at the meeting until a new Chairman of the Council has been elected.
-They may exercise an original vote in respect of the election of the new Chairman of the Council and must give a casting vote in the case of an equality of votes. - j Following the election of the Chairman of the Council and Vice-Chairman of the Council at the annual meeting of the council, the business of the annual meeting shall include: - i.
+b In a year which is not an election year, the annual meeting of a council shall be held on such day in May as the council may direct.

+c If no other time is fixed, the annual meeting of the council shall take place at 6pm.

+d In addition to the annual meeting of the council, at least three other ordinary meetings shall be held in each year on such dates and times as the council directs.

+e The first business conducted at the annual meeting of the council shall be the election of the Chairman and Vice-Chairman (if any) of the Council.

+f The Chairman of the Council, unless he has resigned or becomes disqualified, shall continue in office and preside at the annual meeting until his successor is elected at the next annual meeting of the council.

+g The Vice-Chairman of the Council, if any, unless he resigns or becomes disqualified, shall hold office until immediately after the election of the Chairman of the Council at the next annual meeting of the council.

+h In an election year, if the current Chairman of the Council has not been re-elected as a member of the council, he shall preside at the meeting until a successor Chairman of the Council has been elected.
+The current Chairman of the Council shall not have an original vote in respect of the election of the new Chairman of the Council but must give a casting vote in the case of an equality of votes.

+i In an election year, if the current Chairman of the Council has been re-elected as a member of the council, he shall preside at the meeting until a new Chairman of the Council has been elected.
+He may exercise an original vote in respect of the election of the new Chairman of the Council and must give a casting vote in the case of an equality of votes. j Following the election of the Chairman of the Council and Vice-Chairman (if any) of the Council at the annual meeting of the council, the business of the annual meeting shall include:

+- a.i.
 In an election year, delivery by the Chairman of the Council and councillors of their acceptance of office forms unless the council resolves for this to be done at a later date.
-In a year which is not an election year, delivery by the Chairman of the Council of his acceptance of office form unless the council resolves for this to be done at a later date; - ii.
-Confirmation of the accuracy of the minutes of the last meeting of the council; - iii.
-Receipt of the minutes of the last meeting of a committee; - iv.
-Consideration of the recommendations made by a committee; - v.
-Review of the terms of reference for committees; - vi.
-Appointment of members to existing committees; - vii.
-Appointment of any new committees in accordance with standing order 4 above;

-- viii.
-Review and adoption of appropriate standing orders and financial regulations; - ix.
-In an election year, to make arrangements with a view to the council becoming eligible to exercise the general power of competence in the future; - x.
-Review of inventory of land and assets including buildings and office equipment; - xi.
-Confirmation of arrangements for insurance cover in respect of all insured risks; - xii.
-Review of the council's and/or staff subscriptions to other bodies; - xiii.
-Review of the council's complaints procedure; - xiv.
-Review of the council's procedures for handling requests made under the Freedom of Information Act 2000 and the Data Protection Act 1998; - xv.
-Review of the council's policy for dealing with the press/media; and - xvi.
+In a year which is not an election year, delivery by the Chairman of the Council of his acceptance of office form unless the council resolves for this to be done at a later date; - a.ii.
+Confirmation of the accuracy of the minutes of the last meeting of the council; - a.iii.
+Review and adoption of appropriate standing orders and financial regulations; - a.iv.
+In an election year, to make arrangements with a view to the council becoming eligible to exercise the general power of competence in the future; - a.v.
+Confirmation of arrangements for insurance cover in respect of all insured risks; - a.vi.
+Review of the council's and/or staff subscriptions to other bodies; - a.vii.
+Review of the council's complaints procedure; - a.viii.Review of the council's procedures for handling requests made under the Freedom of Information Act 2000 and the Data Protection Act 1998; - a.ix.
+Review of the council's policy for dealing with the press/media; and - a.x.
 Determining the time and place of ordinary meetings of the full council up to and including the next annual meeting of full council.